ethercrab-rs/ethercrab/NOTES.md

 The display flickers occasionally showing some occasional glitches in the output stream which isn't great.
 I'm not sure where those might be coming from...

+## Kernel/OS/hardware tuning

+A good looking guide at <https://rigtorp.se/low-latency-guide/>.

+### First changeset

+- `tuned-adm profile latency-performance`
+- Disable hyperthreading at runtime with `echo off > /sys/devices/system/cpu/smt/control`

+#### Run 1

+Promising results.
+4500ns SD (software), saw a jump up to 16360ns.
+Seems happy at 15000ns (1.54%) SD.

+Oscope shows 600ns SD (but is shrinking all the time).

+I think there was one hiccup at the beginning of the test which skewed the results.

+#### Run 2

+650ns SW SD, 20ns oscope SD, but reducing continuously.

+Saw a jump up to 1156 SW SD not long after startup again, but reducing all the time during run.

+Saw a 5676ns (SW) jump, pushed oscope SD up to ~300ns.

+Saw a 9265ns (SW) jump, pushed oscope SD up to ~350ns.

+Saw a 19565ns (2%) SW jump, pushed oscope SD up to 772ns.

+Saw a 28264ns (2.8%) SW jump, pushed oscope SD up to 700ns.